Clarendon (1804 ship)

 Clarendon was launched in France in 1788, under another name.
 She was taken in prize in 1804.
-In 1805, Clarendon began a voyage as a slave ship in the triangular trade in enslaved people but fell prey to Spanish privateers after she had embarked slaves.
+In 1805, Clarendon began a voyage as a slave ship in the triangular trade in enslaved people but fell prey to Spanish privateers after she had embarked captives.

 Career

 Clarendon first appeared in Lloyd's Register in 1805.

 Captain William Grice acquired a letter of marque on 7 January 1805.
 He sailed from Liverpool on 23 January.
-He acquired slaves at the Congo River and Cabinda.
+He acquired captives at the Congo River and Cabinda.